jeenisha/Smart_campus/README.md

 **Smart Campus Assistant** is a web-based campus information system built with **Python Flask** and **SQLite**, designed to solve a real and everyday problem faced by students — *not knowing where their teacher is or whether they're available.*

 Students often waste valuable time searching for teachers during submission periods, project reviews, viva sessions, and academic consultations.
-This system digitizes that process: teachers update their status in real time, and students simply ask the chatbot.
+This system digitizes that process: **teachers update their status in real time**, and students simply ask the chatbot.

 ---